zibler/blog/2021-02/colemak.md

 ## Week 2

 This is my second week.
 I have been practicing online throughout the day.
 Today I actually typed most of the day using Colemak.
 For the most part I actually managed fine.
 A couple of times I switched to QWERTY just because I needed the speed (perhaps the break!).
 When doing so, it actually took a bit of time to go back.
 It was not instant, but I managed.
-I actually use a different keyboard just to try to trick my brain.
+I actually use a different keyboard just to try to trick my brain when switching layouts.
 It seems to help.

 Another thing I did this week is configure my keyboard to have two backspace keys: the original and the capslock key.
 This helped with switching between layouts.
+The capslock key is still there in the original place, but it is now accessed via the FN layer.
+This chang was actually a really good one.
+It has helped me not getting confused with the new backspace.

+I finished the week typing exclusively in Colemak, which was exciting.
+Note that I still cannot type like I used to, and the one time when I needed to take some notes I actually did it on a notebook by hand.
+I just couldn't do it fast enough on the spot.

+I think I am getting the hang of this.
+Let's see what next week brings.

 and if you are wondering....yes...I wrote this with colemak